NatLibFi/Skosmos-client/README.md

 vocabularies, look up and search for concepts and to retrieve information about individual concepts.

+## Installation

+The easiest way to install is via pip:

+    pip3 install skosmos-client

 ## Dependencies

-The library depends on the [requests](http://docs.python-requests.org/en/master/#) module which is used for HTTP/REST access and the [rdflib](https://pypi.org/project/rdflib/) module which is used to handle parsing of RDF data.
-The easiest way to install these dependencies is via pip:
+The library depends on the [requests](http://docs.python-requests.org/en/master/#) module which is used for HTTP/REST access.
+If you install this via pip, the dependencies will be handled automatically.

-    pip install requests rdflib

-or in some cases (e.g. Ubuntu systems with both Python 2 and 3):

-    pip3 install requests rdflib

 ## How to use

 The client library comes with examples demonstrating its usage.
 You can invoke the example simply by running the [skosmos_client.py](skosmos_client.py) script.

-You can install the skosmos_client module globally like this:

-    python3 setup.py install

-In your own code, you can then import the SkosmosClient class like this:
+In your own code, you can use the SkosmosClient class like this:

     from skosmos_client import SkosmosClient